FallerS/FallerS.github.io/_posts/2021-01-14-Basic_returns_and_distributin_functions.md

-The annualized share ratio of the Smoke industry assuming a riskfree rate of 2% was appr.
+The annualized share ratio of the Smoke industry, assuming a riskfree rate of 2% was appr.
 0,5.

 ### Skewness
 Negative skew results in more negative returns as would be expected compared to a normal distribution.